 “At PCI, we want to help students explore and enhance their creative and innovative selves by adding both courses and workshops in non-traditional areas such as design thinking, entrepreneurship, innovation, also creativity in the world of advertising,” Professor Brandenburger said.

 “The workshop broadened my perspective on understanding advertising, not just as the target audience, but also through the eyes of a practitioner,” said senior student Sang Rong, who after graduating will start her career with GroupM, one of the world’s largest advertising media companies.
-“The conservation with Cohen helped me gain a more pluralistic sense of advertising,” said Sang.
+“The conversation with Cohen helped me gain a more pluralistic sense of advertising,” said Sang.